helloworldcoding/helloworldcoding.github.io/_posts/2019-01-23-vimscript-note-1.md

 ---
 layout: post
-title: "Vimscript note 1"
+title: "Some note about vimrc"
-description: "something about the vimscript,my first note"
+description: "something about the vimscript --- fundamentals"
-tags: [vim,vimscript]
+tags: [vim,vimscript,statusline]
 ---

 ### 启动vim不加载.vimrc